inghamemerson/thingtimer-api/README.md

 ## About

-The Thing Timer GraphQL backend is primarily for the [Thing Timer client](https://github.com/inghamemerson/thingtimer-client) application.
-It’s a simple Laravel application that serves a GraphQL endpoint to make a `Thing` and associate a `Timer` with the `Thing`.
-It lives [here](https://api.thingtimer.com/graphql-playground) and doesn’t have any security in place because I haven’t gotten that far yet!
+The Thing Timer GraphQL backend was designed for the [Thing Timer client](https://github.com/inghamemerson/thingtimer-client) application.
+It is a simple Laravel application that serves a GraphQL endpoint to make a `Thing` and associate a `Timer` with the `Thing`.
+It lives [here](https://api.thingtimer.com/graphql-playground) and does not have any security.

 ## What it uses

-- [PHP](https://www.php.net) is the language.
-You could probably get away without installing this and just relying on Docker.
+- [PHP](https://www.php.net) You could probably get away without installing this and just relying on Docker.
 - [Laravel](https://laravel.com/) PHP framework foundation.
 - [GraphQL](https://graphql.org) ain’t no REST for the query… get it?
 - [Lighthouse](https://lighthouse-php.com) GraphQL for Laravel.